chrizmichels/reactnd-project-myreads-starter/README.md

 and here you go.

-4. For details on the UDACITY Boiler Plate, check out [README-Template.md](CONTRIBUTING.md)
+4. For details on the UDACITY Boiler Plate, check out [original README](EADME-Template.md)

 5. have fun :octopus: